idircarlos/idircarlos/README.md

 <h3 align="center">Software Engineer</h3>

 - 🔭 I’m currently working on **Amazon**

-- 👨‍💻 All of my projects are available at [idircarlos.github.io](idircarlos.github.io)

 - 📫 How to reach me **idircarlos@gmail.com**

 <h3 align="left">Connect with me:</h3>